theburningmonk/lambda-config-demo/README.md

 Demo of approaches to config management for AWS Lambda.

+Please read the accompanying [blog post](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b) on why you should use SSM parameter store over Lambda environment variables.

 ### Getting Started

 Use the AWS cli to add two parameters to SSM parameter store: